JAlcocerT/JAlcocerT/content/blog/dev-gitlab.md

 ## Use Cloudflare Workers and Pages with Gitlab

-I have tried it with a Private Gitlab repository.
+I have tried it with a Private Gitlab repository (works same for public repos).

 {{% steps %}}